enmabolz/blog_project/README.md

      - On Windows: **<name_of_virtual_enviroment>\Scripts\activate**
      - On Linux: **source <name_of_virtual_enviroment>/bin/activate**

 3. Install the dependecies.
 You can use this command: **pip install -r requirements.txt**
+4. Run the **python manage.py migrate** command to create the database file (using SLQLite).
+5. Create a superuser (user with administration rights).
+To do so, you will need to run **python manage.py createsuperuser** command and follow the instructions.
+Do not forget credentials of this user.
-4. Run the development server: **python manage.py runserver**
+5. Run the development server: **python manage.py runserver**
-5. Access to the application: Open your browser and go to 127.0.0.1
+6. Access to the application: Open your browser and go to 127.0.0.1

 ## Usage:
 After accesing to the main page, you will have all the available posts listed and a navbar at the top of the webpage.
 The navbar have links to Login and Register.